Tiny Nutrition Habits for Big Health Gains

 • Roast a batch of broccoli, peppers, or carrots for easy meal add-ons.

-• Try zucchini noodles or cauliflower rice instead of refined carbs.
+• Try veggie swaps like zucchini noodles or cauliflower rice.

 5. Cut Back on Processed Foods